Madden 21 Guide: How to Get Interceptions and Play Pass Defense

 Advanced Pass Defense Controls

-If you want to put a bit more strategy into it, you can also try using the Ball Hawk ability, though your mileage may vary with it.
+If you want to put a bit more strategy into it, you can also try using advanced defense controls like the Ball Hawk ability, though your mileage may vary with it.

 You could find yourself out of position and get burned for the big play, or a physically freakish athlete like Julio Jones could simply out leap you.
 In those situations, it's better to improve your situational awareness and go for the swat instead.
 You can swat the ball with "X" on Xbox or "Square" on PS4.